Safe Schools Division

 - In case of an evacuation to a second location, wait for communication from the school or district to which location your child’s campus will evacuate.

-- cellular network usage at a minimum for a clear pathway to emergency agencies
+- Do not call the school and try to keep cellular network usage at a minimum for a clear pathway to emergency agencies

 Bullying, Harassment, and Title IX